polmonroig/auto_backup/README.md

 ![example](docs/database.png)

 ## Interactive mode
 The main mode that is used when using the application is the **interactive mode**, in this mode, the user can execute commands sequentially and get a response inmediately.
+In the interactive mode it is very simple and easy to interact with each of the databases clients and projects independently.
+Each time you launch the CLI a set of databases is loaded, this databases are user specified, this way it is very easy to configure different instances of auto_backup that manage a different set of databses or categories.
 ![example](docs/clients.png)

 ## Scripting mode